rizdaprasetya/mt-alt-doc/en/after-payment/overview.md

-# Get Notified of Payment
+# Getting Notified of Payment Status

+As Merchant you would like to know or get notified when a payment has been successfully accepted.
+So you can proceed customer order accordingly.

 After payment has been completed by customer (payment confirmed on Midtrans).
-Merchant will be notified by Midtrans, also Merchant can also retrieve transaction status to Midtrans.
+Merchant will be notified by Midtrans, alternatively Merchant can pro-actively retrieve transaction status to Midtrans.

 Midtrans provides various means for merchant to obtain the transaction status: